ErrorNoInternet/overmask/README.md

 # device mode:
 # read from /dev/sda, but redirect all writes to overlay_file and
 # use mask_file to keep track of what has been written so that
-# future reads would read from overlay_file instead of /dev/sda
+# future reads would be from overlay_file instead of /dev/sda
 $ overmask -s /dev/sda -o overlay_file -m mask_file dev

 # you can now send arbitrary write commands to the virtual block device